-Platinum Heritage only operates in-house vehicles, operated by our own highly trained staff.
-Therefore, we have very limited capacity and quite often sell out weeks in advance.
+Platinum Heritage only operates with in-house vehicles and Conservation Guides.
+This means that we have very limited capacity and quite often sell out weeks in advance.
 Once you have confirmed your travel plans, it is strongly suggested that you book your desert safari before you arrive to avoid disappointment.
 Our online booking system contains live inventory so you can see if seats are still available.

-Many of our guests want to recognize the tremendous contribution our Conservation Guides make to their experience.
+Many of our guests want to recognise the tremendous contribution our Conservation Guides make to their experience.
 However, there are no obligations to include a gratuity and if you do, the amount depends completely on your generosity.
-Our Conservations Guides donate part of their gratuities each month to Kiva.
-This is a non-profit organization that provides interest-free business loans in developing or war-torn countries.
-You can follow our team and loans we made on Kiva at Platinum Heritage page.

 If a private car is still not an option, we can arrange a separate transfer for one parent and the child, where you will be dropped directly at the falcon show without the wildlife drive.
 This rate is normally lower than the price of a private car where your family can enjoy the wildlife drive together.

-The weather in the Dubai desert is very different than in the city.
+The weather in the Dubai desert is very different to in the city.
 During the day, loose-fitting clothing and shoes that can be easily removed (flip flops/sandals/thongs) are best.
-However, at night, please use the following as a guide…
+However, at night, please use the following as a guide:

 May-October – Loose clothing, shorts, t-shirts, etc

 It can become quite cold in the desert as soon as the sun sets.
 Especially between December-February, the temperature can get down below 10 degrees Celsius.
 Jeans, closed shoes, shirts, cardigans or even a jacket is required on cooler nights in the desert.